 Weddings remain a special, time-honored tradition in many communities.
 And while an Amish one may look very different from our idea of a typical wedding, there are still some familiar traditions — such as sharing food together to celebrate the new couple.
-An Amish wedding is a time for the community to come together, share special food, and enjoy festivities afterward.
+An Amish wedding is a time for the community to come together, share special and traditional amish food, and enjoy festivities afterward.

 Traditional Amish Wedding Foods

 In Amish culture, homestyle cooking and Amish baking techniques are a way of life that’s shared from generation to generation.
 But on a wedding day, they pull out all the special foods to mark the occasion.
 And once the wedding ceremony ends, it’s full speed ahead for all the helpers making and serving the meal.

 A typical Pennsylvania Dutch wedding will actually serve two meals throughout the course of the wedding day, feeding up to 200 people for each one.
 It’s a time of feasting for all, and while the menu may vary slightly, you can usually expect to see: